When and Where Are Generators Used? 14 Examples

 Inverter generators are a popular choice for camps as they’re quiet, often a must-have as many campsites have strict noise limits.
 They’re also lightweight and compact, although they are often more expensive than other models.

 As one might imagine, construction sites are often cut off from readily available power supplies.
 But that doesn’t mean everything gets done by hand.
 Huge diesel generators are often trailed in to support the machinery, trailers, ventilation, water pumps, security, and more, with portable generators powering table saws, grinders, drills, and other power tools.
 There’s even a special class of generators for welding that combines a welder with a generator.
+Learn how generators power construction sites (and other options for power generation).

 Like construction sites, mines are often primitive environments that depend on generators to get things done.
 An estimated 70% of the average mining operation’s electricity comes from generated electricity, which powers shovels, drills, and excavators.
 It also lights the tunnels deep underground to allow the miners to work.